pineappledr/vigil-addons/snapraid/README.md

 The Hub connects to the Vigil Server using the same two-phase pattern as all Vigil add-ons:

-1. **Registration** — On startup, the Hub sends `POST /api/addons/connect` with its embedded manifest and the one-time registration token (generated in the Vigil UI "Add Add-on" dialog).
+1. **Registration** — On startup, the Hub sends `POST /api/addons/connect` with its embedded manifest and the one-time registration token (generated in the Vigil UI "New Add-on" dialog).
 The server responds with an `addon_id`.
 2. **Telemetry** — The Hub opens a persistent WebSocket to `/api/addons/ws?addon_id=N` and forwards aggregated Agent telemetry upstream.
 Heartbeats are sent every 30 seconds.
 The connection auto-reconnects with exponential backoff on failure.

 If no `vigil.token` is configured, the Hub runs in standalone mode without upstream connectivity.